CLICK TO READ ME RAMBLE! (don’t click if you want to skip to the book recs)

 - The Jewish people begin preparing for Yom Kippur up to forty days early.
 (Practices will vary based on how devout a family is).

-Whether or not you are Jewish, today is a good day to recognize Jewish characters in books (as well as books by Jewish authors).
+Whether or not you are Jewish, today is a good day to stop and give recognition to Jewish characters in books (as well as books by Jewish authors).
 And I do not mean only books based during WWII.
 A huge portion of the books featuring Jewish characters that I have read come from that time period, as they permeate the YA market and are much more heavily marketed … but that is only one facet of the Jewish identity.
 For that reason, I compiled a list of books with Jewish MCs that are not historical fiction.

 This list is updated when new books are found.
 If any information is inaccurate, please inform me.
 Additional books found thanks to the following sources: “The Best YA Novels with Jewish Protagonists” by Rachel Lynn Solomon and “[Reading List] YA Books with Jewish Main Characters” by Read.Sleep.Repeat.